Aetheron402/aetheron-frontend/README.md

 ## 🔌 Backend

-This frontend interacts with the private backend service:
+This frontend interacts with the private backend service, which handles:

 - Payment validation
 - Task creation